-NURS.
-360 Staff Pharmacology I 1 credit (Prerequisites: Chemistry 110-111, Biology 110-111, Biology 210) Specific drug groups related to alterations in self-perception - self-concept, sleep-rest, and activity exercise health patterns are addressed.
+Pharmacology II 1 credit (Prerequisite: Nursing 262) Principles of alterations in the sleep-rest, activity-exercise, selfperception/self-concept health patterns.
 Emphasis is placed on drug actions, side effects, dosages, and nursing responsibilities.
-1 hour lecture.

 NURS.
+361 Staff

-361 Staff Pharmacology II 1 credit (Prerequisite: Nursing 360) Specific drug groups related to alterations in the nutritional-metabolic, sexuality-reproductive, and role relationship health patterns are addressed.
+Pharmacology III 1 credit (Prerequisite: Nursing 360) Principles of Pharmacology and specific drug groups related to alterations in the nutrition-metabolic, sexualityreproduction, role-relationship, cognitive-perceptual, and elimination health patterns.
 Emphasis is placed on drug actions, side effects, dosages, and nursing responsibilities.
-1 hour lecture.

 NURS.
-380 Dr. Zalon, Staff Nursing the Individual 8 credits

-(Prerequisite: Nursing 261; Corequisites: Nursing 340 and Nursing 360) Focus on the professional nurse's role as care-giver, advocate and teacher in restoring the physiological and psychosocial adaptive responses of the individual experiencing alterations in the health patterns of self perception-self concept, sleep-rest and activity exercise.
+380 Drs.
+Zalon, Farrell, Staff Nursing the Individual 8 credits (Prerequisite: Nursing 261; Corequisites: Nursing 340 and Nursing 360) Focus on the professional nurse's role as care-giver, advocate and teacher in restoring the physiological and psychosocial adaptive responses of the individual experiencing alterations in the health patterns of self perception-self concept, sleep-rest and activity exercise.
 Emphasis placed on the planning and implementation of the nursing process in meeting health needs.
 3 hours lecture and 15 hours laboratory.

 NURS.
 381 Prof. DiMattio, Drs.
-Farrell, Nursing the Muscari & Staff Individual/Family 8 credits (Prerequisite: Nursing 380; Corequisites: Nursing 341 and Nursing 361) Focus on the professional nurse's role as caregiver, advocate and teacher in restoring adaptive responses of the individual and family experiencing alterations in health patterns of sexuality-reproductive, nutritional-metabolic, and role-relationships.
+Farrell, Muscari & Staff Nursing the Individual/Family 8 credits

+(Prerequisite: Nursing 380; Corequisites: Nursing 341 and Nursing 361) Focus on the professional nurse's role as caregiver, advocate and teacher in restoring adaptive responses of the individual and family experiencing alterations in health patterns of sexuality-reproductive, nutritional-metabolic, and role-relationships.
 Emphasis placed on the planning and implementation phases of the nursing process in meeting health needs.
 3 hours lecture and 15 hours laboratory.